ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Abandoned_Warehouse/notes.md

 ## 7 - Packing Room

+- contains wagon
-- contains wagon, boxes with false bottoms, lables addressed to the Boobonic.
+- **Clue:** boxes with false bottoms, lables addressed to the Boobonic.